arif-athabasca/caresyncrx/docs/authentication-and-security.md

 - Local storage as fallback for specific scenarios
 - Device fingerprinting for enhanced security

-## Recent Authentication Fixes

-*June 10, 2025*

-The following issues were fixed in the authentication system:

-1. **Token Verification Failures**: Fixed issues with JWT token verification in middleware
-2. **Cookie Handling**: Improved cookie management to ensure tokens are properly stored and retrieved
-3. **Fingerprint Tracking**: Added device fingerprinting for enhanced security and consistent token verification
-4. **Diagnostics**: Created diagnostic tools to help debug future authentication issues
-5. **Logout Button**: Fixed missing logout button in the UI

-### Changes Made

-#### Middleware Improvements

-- Enhanced token verification in `middleware.ts` to use fingerprinting for added security
-- Improved error handling with detailed logging of token issues
-- Added consistent fingerprint generation and storage in cookies
-- Fixed proper extraction of tokens from various sources (cookies, headers)

-#### Cookie Utility

-Created a dedicated cookie utility (`src/shared/utils/cookie-util.ts`) that provides:

-- Consistent cookie parsing and management
-- Helper functions for getting and setting auth cookies
-- Support for both client and server-side cookie access
-- Proper cookie security settings (httpOnly, sameSite, secure)

-#### UI Improvements

-- Added a persistent logout button to the main application layout
-- Implemented a dedicated `LogoutButton` component for consistent logout behavior
-- Updated the logout flow to properly clear cookies and local storage
-- Fixed the logout API endpoint to clear all auth-related cookies

 ## Security Architecture

 The CareSyncRx application implements a comprehensive security architecture: